Finding a Mentor — and Being One

 Look Beyond Your Shop

 Your mentor doesn't have to share your bay.
 Industry training classes, manufacturer-specific events, online communities (iATN, Diag.net, Facebook diagnostic groups), and local automotive networking events are all places where experienced techs share knowledge.
-Some of the best mentoring relationships I've seen started in a training class where a young tech sat next to a veteran and started asking good questions during breaks.
+Some of the best mentoring relationships in this trade start in training classes where a young tech sits next to a veteran and starts asking good questions during breaks.

 Being the Mentor: Why You Owe It

 If you've got 15+ years in this trade, someone helped you get where you are.
-Maybe it was formal, maybe it was a guy like Ray who just happened to walk by at the right moment.
+Maybe it was formal, maybe it was a veteran tech who just happened to walk by at the right moment.
 Either way, the knowledge in your head didn't appear from nowhere — it was given to you.
 And if you don't pass it on, it dies when you retire.

 I know the objections.
 You're busy.
 You're on flat rate and teaching doesn't flag hours.
 The new kid doesn't seem interested.
 The trade has changed and what you know doesn't feel relevant anymore.